serpent-os/tools/README.md

 cd tools/

 # Install a few prerequisites (this how you'd do it on Serpent OS)
-sudo moss it binutils glibc-devel linux-headers clang
+sudo moss it binutils glibc-devel linux-headers clang tar

 # remember to add ~/.cargo/bin to your $PATH if this is how you installed rustfmt
 cargo install rustfmt